Student Employment Guidelines

 • MPP Approval for Student Assistant Appointment Form Dates:

-• Summer start and end dates are clearly specified on this form.
+• Fall start and end dates are clearly specified on this form.

 • NOTE: Pay increases that are not scheduled to start at the beginning of the next pay period will take longer for Payroll to process.